Game Viewing Methods

 • Going on a bush walk or 3-day wilderness trail - these are nice experiences.
 We would suggest going on a morning walk first and then decide if the 3-day trail is for you

-• Walking around the camps - we enjoy this as you get to see so much - on both sides of the fence!
+• Walking around the camps - we enjoy this game viewing method as you get to see so much - on both sides of the fence!
 Most camps have designated walks (Rhino train in Berg-en-Dal camp, Flycatcher trail in Punda Maria camp) but you are entitled to walk around all camps looking for insects, birds, reptiles and mammals

 • Going on a boat, mountain bike trail or horseback - these are offered at some parks and can be a rewarding experience.
 Just keep in mind that taking photographs can be a challenge here.
 This is where high ISO and VR or IS lenses will be most appreciated!